John P Sfakianos, MD

 MD, University at Buffalo

-Internship, General Surgery, SUNY Downstate Medical Center
+Internship, Surgery (General Surgery), SUNY Downstate Medical Center

 Residency, Urology, SUNY Downstate Medical Center

-Fellowship, Urology Oncology, Memorial Sloan-Kettering Cancer Center
+Fellowship, Urologic Oncology, Memorial Sloan-Kettering Cancer Center

 Winner, Chief's Debate